-- an ability to critically interrogate multiple sources of knowledge on theoretical linguistic frameworks and critically evaluate and review that knowledge. - an ability to apply the above knowledge when selecting an appropriate theoretical linguistic framework in order to analyse a diverse corpus of - an ability to reflect critically upon language and its functioning by means of text commentary. - analyse semantic and stylistic aspects of texts.
+- integrated knowledge of and engagement in the field of French linguistics and critical understanding and application of theories relevant to this field. - an ability to critically interrogate multiple sources of knowledge on theoretical linguistic frameworks and critically evaluate and review that knowledge. - an ability to apply the above knowledge when selecting an appropriate theoretical linguistic framework in order to analyse a diverse corpus of texts. - an ability to reflect critically upon language and its functioning by means of text commentary. - analyse semantic and stylistic aspects of texts.